-Have you gained substantial experience in User experience (UX) design to the point where you're considering a career change?
+Question time: Have you gained substantial experience in UX (user experience) design—as in, to the point where you’re considering a career change?

-If your answer is YES and conducting in-depth research makes you feel more content—you're ready for a career as a UX strategist!
+If your answer is YES and conducting in-depth research makes you feel more content—along with helping brands “nail” it in the marketplace with their product and service releases—then smile; you’re ready for a career as a UX strategist!

-However, the question is, do you understand how strategizing works?
+However, the question that follows on from that is this: Do you understand how strategizing works?

 “Strategy is about connecting the dots.
 It requires you to look at what’s happened in the past and what’s going on in the present to make better guesses about the future.”